 ProfileThomas Graham is a hugely experienced and effective commercial chancery barrister who relishes the cut and thrust of the courtroom.
 He has appeared in numerous cases in the Chancery Division, Commercial Court, Queen’s Bench Division and Court of Appeal, as well as in commercial arbitrations.

-He is ranked for Chancery Commercial work in the highly authoritative Chambers UK Bar Guide, from which solicitors’ quotes about him include the following:
+He is regularly ranked for Chancery Commercial work in the highly authoritative Chambers UK Bar Guide, from which solicitors’ quotes about him include the following:

 - "His advocacy skills are second to none.
 He gets the job done in court."